vercel/next.js/readme.md

   </ul>
 </details></p>

-Client-side transitions between routes can be enabled via a `<Link>` component.
+Client-side transitions between routes may be enabled via the exposed `<Link>` component.
 Consider these two pages:

 ```jsx
 // pages/index.js
 import Link from 'next/link'

 export default () => (
   <div>Click <Link href="/about"><a>here</a></Link> to read more</div>
 )